CyVerse-learning-materials/container_camp_workshop_2020/cyverse/tool_integration_app_building_DE.rst

 ----
 ..
 Comment: Place URLS Below This Line
-   # Use this example to ensure that links open in new tabs, avoiding
-   # forcing users to leave the document, and making it easy to update links
-   # In a single place in this document

    .. |Substitution| raw:: html # Place this anywhere in the text you want a hyperlink